 Additionally, students must complete at least seven (7) science electives with appropriate laboratories chosen in consultation with the student's advisor or the program director.

 The degree program allows for students to design a concentration in a particular discipline or an interdisciplinary field.
-Some sample concentrations follow:

-Bio-Chemistry Biology Chemistry Cognitive Science Environmental Science Pre-Dental Mathematics Pre-Medical Physics Pre-Optometry
+Some sample concentrations include: Bio-Chemistry, Biology, Chemistry, Cognitive Science, Environmental Science, Pre-Dental, Mathematics, Pre-Medical, Physics, Pre-Optometry, etc.